Anello-Photonics/docs-A1/docs/sensor_calibrations.rst

 2. Power on ANELLO payload while boat is stationary and allow ~30s to gain GPS

-3. Perform “out and back” mission of at least 30 second duration per leg, 2-3 times at each of the following motor percentages: 20%, 40%, 60%, 80%, 100%
+3. Perform “out and back” mission of at least 30 second duration per leg, 2-3 times at each of the following percentages of the vehicle's max speed: 20%, 40%, 60%, 80%, 100%

 	a.
 If there are constant currents, performing the “out and backs” with and against the current is ideal